philyboysmith/wsrt/content/collections/pages/natural-flood-management.md

         content:
           -
             type: text
-            text: 'A variety of native hedgerow species such as Blackthorn, Hawthorn, Spindle, Field maple, Hazel, Dog Rose Guelder Rose, Dogwood, Cherry and Crab Apple, together with 75 Oak and 19 Sussex Black Poplar trees, have been planted so far.'
+            text: 'A variety of native hedgerow species such as Blackthorn, Hawthorn, Spindle, Field maple, Hazel, Dog Rose Guelder Rose, Dogwood, Cherry and Crab Apple, together with 75 Oak and 19 Sussex Black Poplar trees, have been planted so far, totalling 4619 trees!'
       -
-        type: set
-        attrs:
-          id: lyirq6is
-          values:
-            type: image
-            image: volunteer_hedgerow_planting-liss/black-poplar-thriving-april.jpeg
-            size: md
-            caption: 'Black poplar thriving in the spring after planting' -
         type: paragraph
         content:
           -
             type: text
-            text: 'We are now planning some pond and scrape creation to hold more water back in the landscape.
+            text: 'We’ve also created 6 ponds and scrapes to hold more water back in the landscape.
 These will also help native wildlife by providing homes, shelter and food sources.
 These techniques are also great for making the riverscape more resilient to drought. '
       -
         type: set
         attrs:
+          id: m4l7txrs
+          values:
+            type: image
+            image: img_e1040.jpg
+            size: md
+            caption: 'Newly dug pond'
+      -
+        type: paragraph
+      -
+        type: set
+        attrs:
           id: lyirq6iv
           values:
             type: image
-            image: volunteer_hedgerow_planting-liss/liss-nfm.jpeg
+            image: volunteering/volunteer_hedgerow_planting-liss/liss-nfm.jpeg
             size: md
             caption: 'Soggy staff and volunteer!'
       -